TheOlajide/datathon_2025/README.md

 ```

 - dbt_transformations_datathon: This is the part responsible for transforming and modeling data in Amazon Redshift after Airflow has ingested to staging schema.
+- HOW_DATA_WAS_GENERATED.md: This is a file that explains how the data used for this report was generated.
+- Power BI Report - Team XYZ.pdf: This is a file that contains our powerbi dashboard report.

 Running the Pipeline